-Why hydrogen fuel cells are the future of sustainable transport
+Hydrogen fuel cells: Everything you need to know about the future of sustainable transport

 The lack of consumer accessibility is clearly a major barrier for car manufacturers.
 They are unlikely to invest heavily in production until the infrastructure is in place to support their vehicles.

 However, there are a couple of commercially available options on the market already, from Hyundai and Toyota.
-And the BMW Group has committed to testing a hydrogen car prototype with one eye on the near future.
+And the BMW Group has committed to testing a hydrogen car prototype with one eye on the near future, while Land Rover teseted hydrogen fuel cell vehicles on the roads in 2021.

 The Hyundai Nexo is one production car commercially available in the UK right now.
-While it will set you back just shy of £70K, its zero emissions rating allows it to be run tax-free.
+Unfortunately though, it'll set you back just shy of £70K.

-That will be joined later in 2020 by the second-generation Toyota Mirai, which has a sleek design and potential range of up to 400 miles.
+It was more recently joined by the second-generation Toyota Mirai, which is a little cheaper, has a sleek design and a potential range of up to 400 miles.

 That's thanks to an on-board battery as well as the hydrogen fuel tank and fuel cells.

 Toyota has also partnered with BMW to provide the fuel cell tech for the German group's i Hydrogen NEXT concept, which is currently in the testing phase.